History of Winnipeg Jets in Timeline

 1996: CJOB Serves as Radio Home

-On June 25, 1997, the Atlanta Thrashers franchise was officially established, marking the beginning of the team that would eventually become the Winnipeg Jets.
+On June 25, 1997, the Atlanta Thrashers franchise was officially established.

-The Whiteout was also used during the Canada vs Russia Gold medal game at the 1999 World Junior Ice Hockey Championships, hosted by the city of Winnipeg.
+The Winnipeg Whiteout tradition was used during the Canada vs Russia Gold medal game at the 1999 World Junior Ice Hockey Championships, hosted by the city of Winnipeg.

 The number 99 was retired league-wide in honour of Wayne Gretzky by the NHL at the 2000 NHL All-Star Game.

-In October 2009, rumors emerged that True North Sports & Entertainment had been invited to bid on the Phoenix Coyotes, potentially relocating them to Winnipeg.
+In October 2009, there were rumors that True North Sports & Entertainment had been invited to bid on the Phoenix Coyotes.

-During the 2009 Calder Cup playoffs between the Manitoba Moose and the Hershey Bears, fans were asked to wear white for game 6 of the Calder Cup Finals.
+During the 2009 Calder Cup playoffs between the Manitoba Moose and the Hershey Bears, fans were asked to wear white for game 6 of the Calder Cup Finals, continuing the Winnipeg Whiteout tradition.

-In May 2011, True North Sports & Entertainment acquired the Atlanta Thrashers and made plans to relocate the team to Winnipeg for the 2011-12 season.
+In May 2011, True North Sports & Entertainment bought the Atlanta Thrashers.

-May 20, 2011: Agreement Reached for True North to Purchase Thrashers
+May 20, 2011: Agreement in Principle Reached for Thrashers Purchase

-On May 20, 2011, an agreement in principle was reached for True North to purchase the Atlanta Thrashers, paving the way for their relocation to Winnipeg.
+On May 20, 2011, the Winnipeg Sun confirmed that an agreement in principle had been reached for True North to purchase the Atlanta Thrashers.

 May 31, 2011: Thrashers Relocation to Winnipeg Confirmed

-On May 31, 2011, the NHL confirmed the sale of the Atlanta Thrashers to True North and their relocation to Winnipeg for the 2011-12 season.
+On May 31, 2011, at a press conference at the MTS Centre, Gary Bettman confirmed that the Atlanta Thrashers had been sold to True North and would relocate to Winnipeg for the 2011–12 season.

 June 1, 2011: Season Ticket Sales Begin

-On June 1, 2011, season ticket sales began for the relocated Winnipeg Jets, with priority given to Manitoba Moose season ticket holders.
+On June 1, 2011, season ticket sales began, with Manitoba Moose season ticket holders having priority.

 June 4, 2011: Rick Dudley Contract Bought Out

-On June 4, 2011, True North bought out the remaining years of general manager Rick Dudley's contract before the franchise relocation was officially completed.
+On June 4, 2011, True North bought out the remaining years of general manager Rick Dudley's contract.

-On June 12, 2011, Kevin Cheveldayoff had Atlanta Thrashers head coach Craig Ramsay reinterview for his position.
+On June 12, 2011, Kevin Cheveldayoff had Thrashers head coach Craig Ramsay reinterview for his position.

-On June 21, 2011, the NHL's Board of Governors approved the sale and relocation of the Atlanta Thrashers to Winnipeg, solidifying the return of the NHL to the city.
+On June 21, 2011, the sale and relocation of the Atlanta Thrashers to Winnipeg was approved by the NHL's Board of Governors.

-In July 2011, tickets for the Winnipeg Jets' October 9 home opener against the Montreal Canadiens were listed on StubHub for an average price of $1,711, with an average selling price of $713.
+In July 2011, tickets for the October 9 home opener against the Montreal Canadiens were listed for an average price of $1,711 on StubHub, with an average selling price of $713.

 July 22, 2011: Jets Unveil New Logos and Colours

-On July 22, 2011, the Winnipeg Jets unveiled their new logos and colours.
-This occurred three days earlier than the scheduled release, after team merchandise containers were broken into and a picture of a Jets' T-shirt was leaked online.
+On July 22, 2011, the Winnipeg Jets unveiled their new logos and colours three days earlier than planned after team merchandise was leaked online.
+Mark Chipman stated the previous Jets' blue and red colours would be incorporated.

 October 9, 2011: Jets Regular Season Debut

-On October 9, 2011, the Winnipeg Jets made their formal regular season debut at the MTS Centre, losing to the Montreal Canadiens 5–1.
+On October 9, 2011, the Jets made their formal regular season debut at the MTS Centre, where the Montreal Canadiens defeated the Jets 5–1.
 Nik Antropov scored the first-ever Jets goal.
+Bachman–Turner Overdrive performed at the opening ceremonies.

 Beginning in 2011, during the singing of "O Canada", Winnipeg Jets fans commonly shout the words "True North!" to recognize True North Sports & Entertainment.